elunna/nerfhack-changelog/README.md

 ## MONSTER SPELLCASTING

+* Monsters can target and cast spells at other monsters (EvilHack).
 * Peaceful monsters won't cast make invisible on themselves.
 They also won't drink potions of invisibility or zap themselves with wands of make invisible.
 * Monster spellcasters will prioritize healing when wounded.